asystemsguy/REST_presentation/src/presentation.md

 ## PostgreSQL - Demo

-- Install PostgreSQL on Azure VM
+- Create a PostgreSQL database on Azure
 - Create a user for the DB
 - Create tables

-You can also check out the [Digital Ocean PSQL guide]
+You can also check out the [Digital Ocean PSQL guide] if you want to install the database local to your server

 [Digital Ocean PSQL guide]: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04